Vinyldude8896/iBetter/README.md

 # iBetter

-### This app will be used as a blog style posting site, where users can login securely and post, view and comment on their own and other users posts.
+### iBetter was developed to help you be better at tracking and accomplishing your good habits.
+This app features a user-freindly and easy to use interface, that will let you simply check off each habit you accomplished each day.
+We do ask you to sign up to our site, but don't worry we encrpyt all passwords for your safety.
-### as a secured logged in user, you can create new posts, edit your posts or delete them.
-You can also see other users posts and make comments on them.
+### as a secured logged in user, you can create habits, edit them, and track your progress through the month by simply checking the checkbox for the corresponding habit and date.
+When you add a new habit, you get a new column of checkboxes.
+There is a chart included as well so you can see your progress for each habit.

 ### badges